ICC World Cup: Will someone watch over 'angry man' Virat Kohli?

-Left unchecked, India vice-captain Virat Kohli's international career is a train smash waiting to happen, writes Michael Jeh
+Many condone Virat Kohli's disdain for a senior member of the press, but if left unchecked, India vice-captain's international career is a train smash waiting to happen, writes Michael Jeh

 Brisbane: I can't speak for India but for all the wrong reasons, an incident like this would barely raise an eyebrow if it involved an Australian sports star.